 Thanks to the drop in Interest rate drops last week, the Canadian Dollar is at an 11 year low, and doesn’t really show any sign of dropping either (so if you were planning a fun trip to the USA, it is going to cost you some more).
 For our American friends, come on up, everything is now much cheaper than it was last year.

 Bell is now being forced to share their high-speed internet home connections?
 I applaud the CRTC for helping make sure there is competition for home high-speed internet access.

 Glad to see I am living in “sin city” in terms of Ashley Madison subscriptions :

-- RDSP Questions and Answers is me trying to help folks out who are trying to set things up (and reusing some research I did for an ill-fated interview at the same time).
+- RDSP Questions and Answers is me trying to help folks trying to set things up (and reusing some research I did for an ill-fated interview simultaneously).

-- I have said it before, but I will say it again, The CRA Does Not Like Changes, and they will call you on them every time (in terms of asking for receipts).
+- I have said it before, but I will repeat it, The CRA Does Not Like Changes, and they will call you on them every time (in terms of asking for receipts).

 - I am sure most folks know that the new UCCB (or the old Family Allowance) is a Taxable Income, but I figured I’d point it out to ensure my Captain Obvious points for the week.

 I am still on this fine list from LSM Insurance:

 While Mark and the Blunt Bean Counter he continues to bring up some interesting stuff from his archives including How Much Do I Need to Retire?
 Heck if I know (Part 5).
 Remember that how much each of us need to retire with is really an individual calculation (but if you still owe over $1M in debt, my guess is retirement is not in the cards for you).